Ceilings (song)

 "Ceilings" is a song by American singer-songwriter Lizzy McAlpine.
 It appeared on her second studio album, Five Seconds Flat, which was released on April 8, 2022.
 The folk-pop ballad, which has prominent strings in its instrumentation, describes the end of a night with McAlpine's partner that turns out to be a daydream about a relationship that already ended.

 "Ceilings" became McAlpine's breakthrough song after becoming popular on TikTok, where a trend of young women running through the rain and snow to the plot twist in the song's final verse soundtracked hundreds of thousands of videos.
 "Ceilings" peaked at number 54 on the Billboard Hot 100.
 Outside of the United States, "Ceilings" peaked within the top ten of the charts in Ireland and the United Kingdom.
-The song was later released to mainstream radio in the United States on March 14, 2023.
+The song was later released to mainstream radio in the United States as a single on March 14, 2023.